 Marygrove’s Master of Arts in Human Resource Management aligns with the recommended requirements for HR degree programs as outlined by Society for Human Resource Management (SHRM).

 Students and alumni are engaged in a variety of organizational roles in business, government, and not-for-profit organizations.
-Many are engaged in human resource management as staff specialists such as: Human Resource Generalists, Recruiting Specialists, Benefit Coordinators, Compliance Officers, Employee Development and Retention Officers, Corporate Talent Acquisition and Retention Managers, General Managers, Management/HR Consultants, Organizational Change Consultants and Managers, and Corporate Trainers.
+Many are engaged in human resource management as staff specialists such as: Human Resource Generalists, Recruiting Specialists, Benefit Coordinators, Compliance Officers, Employee Development and Retention Officers, Corporate Talent Acquisition and Retention Managers, General Managers, Talent Management Specialists, Management/HR Consultants, Organizational Change Consultants and Managers, Employee and Labor Specialists in HR Departments, and Corporate Trainers.

 The Master of Arts degree in Human Resource Management helps HRM specialists or other organizational professionals advance their knowledge and skills in the field.
 The program focuses on HRM practices in the private, public and nonprofit sectors.
 Courses offer both concept and skill components designed to help students develop practices based on solid theoretical grounding.